rslint/rslint/README.md

 # Limitations

 The project is in very early development, there will be bugs and weird productions.
 If you find any bugs feel free to submit an issue 👍.
-**RSLint currently only works on ECMAScript 5 due to the parser (rslint-parse) being still in development**, however, support for further ES versions and JSX plus TypeScript is planned in the future.
+~~RSLint currently only works on ECMAScript 5 due to the parser (rslint-parse) being still in development~~ (New parser with ES2021 support is done but not integrated into the linter), however, support for further ES versions and JSX plus TypeScript is planned in the future.

 # Speed